- Brain Foods: Healthy Food for Kids' Brains

 It is best for your child to eat a light, soft, and cool diet as tolerated once they have recovered fully from the anesthetic.
 Avoid hot liquids for several days.
 Even though they may be hungry immediately after surgery, it is best to feed them slowly to prevent postoperative nausea and vomiting.
 Occasionally, a child may vomit one or two times immediately after surgery.
 However, if vomiting persists, your doctor may prescribe medication to settle the stomach.
 It is important to remember that a good overall diet with ample rest promotes healing.

-They will be prescribed antibiotics after surgery, and should finish all the pills that have been ordered.
+They will be prescribed antibiotics after surgery, and should finish all the pills or liquid that have been ordered.
 Some form of a narcotic will also be prescribed (typically, acetaminophen/Tylenol with codeine), and is to be taken as needed.
 If you have any questions or you feel that your child is developing a reaction to any of these medications, you should consult your doctor.
 You should not give any other medications, either prescribed or over-the-counter, unless you have discussed it with your doctor.